 Course Number: BUSI 2305H

-Instructor: Johnson
+Instructor: Staff

-Instructional Mode: Synchronous
+Instructional Mode: Face-to-Face

-Class Number: 28101
+Class Number: 21035

 Days and Times: MW 2:30 PM-4:00 PM

 This course will cover the descriptive and inferential statistical techniques for business and economic decision-making.
 Topics include the collection, description, analysis, and summarization of data; probability; discrete and continuous random variables; the binomial and normal distributions; sampling distributions; tests of hypotheses; estimation and confidence intervals; linear regression; and correlation analysis.
 Statistical software is used to analyze data throughout the course.